OpenEvalProject/evals/manuscripts/elife-86151/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/03xk60j79 Department of Crystallography and Structural Biology, Institute of Physical-Chemistry 'Blas Cabrera', CSIC Madrid Spain
+1. Department of Crystallography and Structural Biology, Institute of Physical-Chemistry 'Blas Cabrera', CSIC Madrid Spain ([ROR:03xk60j79](https://ror.org/03xk60j79))
-2. https://ror.org/0078xmk34 Center for Biomolecular Structure and Dynamics, and Division of Biological Sciences, University of Montana Missoula United States
+2. Center for Biomolecular Structure and Dynamics, and Division of Biological Sciences, University of Montana Missoula United States ([ROR:0078xmk34](https://ror.org/0078xmk34))
-3. https://ror.org/012a91z28 Institute for Biocomputation and Physics of Complex Systems (BIFI) and Laboratorio de Microscopías Avanzadas (LMA), University of Zaragoza Zaragoza Spain
+3. Institute for Biocomputation and Physics of Complex Systems (BIFI) and Laboratorio de Microscopías Avanzadas (LMA), University of Zaragoza Zaragoza Spain ([ROR:012a91z28](https://ror.org/012a91z28))
-4. https://ror.org/03fftr154 Department of Neurobiology, Instituto Ramón y Cajal de Investigación Sanitaria, Hospital Universitario Ramón y Cajal Madrid Spain
+4. Department of Neurobiology, Instituto Ramón y Cajal de Investigación Sanitaria, Hospital Universitario Ramón y Cajal Madrid Spain ([ROR:03fftr154](https://ror.org/03fftr154))
 5. AFFINImeter Scientific & Development team, Software 4 Science Developments Santiago de Compostela Spain
-6. https://ror.org/030eybx10 Departamento de Física Aplicada, Universidad de Santiago de Compostela Santiago de Compostela Spain
+6. Departamento de Física Aplicada, Universidad de Santiago de Compostela Santiago de Compostela Spain ([ROR:030eybx10](https://ror.org/030eybx10))
-7. https://ror.org/03xk60j79 Department of Biological Physical-Chemisty, Institute of Physical-Chemistry 'Blas Cabrera', CSIC Madrid Spain
+7. Department of Biological Physical-Chemisty, Institute of Physical-Chemistry 'Blas Cabrera', CSIC Madrid Spain ([ROR:03xk60j79](https://ror.org/03xk60j79))
-8. https://ror.org/00ca2c886 Ciber of Respiratory Diseases, ISCIII Madrid Spain
+8. Ciber of Respiratory Diseases, ISCIII Madrid Spain ([ROR:00ca2c886](https://ror.org/00ca2c886))
-9. https://ror.org/04pmn0e78 Department of Systems Biology, Universidad de Alcala Madrid Spain
+9. Department of Systems Biology, Universidad de Alcala Madrid Spain ([ROR:04pmn0e78](https://ror.org/04pmn0e78))

 † Corresponding author

 ## Abstract

-The neuronal calcium sensor 1 (NCS-1), an EF-hand Ca 2+ binding protein, and Ric-8A coregulate synapse number and probability of neurotransmitter release.
+The neuronal calcium sensor 1 (NCS-1), an EF-hand Ca2+ binding protein, and Ric-8A coregulate synapse number and probability of neurotransmitter release.
 Recently, the structures of Ric-8A bound to Gα have revealed how Ric-8A phosphorylation promotes Gα recognition and activity as a chaperone and guanine nucleotide exchange factor.
 However, the molecular mechanism by which NCS-1 regulates Ric-8A activity and its interaction with Gα subunits is not well understood.
 Given the interest in the NCS-1/Ric-8A complex as a therapeutic target in nervous system disorders, it is necessary to shed light on this molecular mechanism of action at atomic level.
-We have reconstituted NCS-1/Ric-8A complexes to conduct a multimodal approach and determine the sequence of Ca 2+ signals and phosphorylation events that promote the interaction of Ric-8A with Gα.
+We have reconstituted NCS-1/Ric-8A complexes to conduct a multimodal approach and determine the sequence of Ca2+ signals and phosphorylation events that promote the interaction of Ric-8A with Gα.
 Our data show that the binding of NCS-1 and Gα to Ric-8A are mutually exclusive.
 Importantly, NCS-1 induces a structural rearrangement in Ric-8A that traps the protein in a conformational state that is inaccessible to casein kinase II-mediated phosphorylation, demonstrating one aspect of its negative regulation of Ric-8A-mediated G-protein signaling.
-Functional experiments indicate a loss of Ric-8A guanine nucleotide exchange factor (GEF) activity toward Gα when complexed with NCS-1, and restoration of nucleotide exchange activity upon increasing Ca 2+ concentration.
+Functional experiments indicate a loss of Ric-8A guanine nucleotide exchange factor (GEF) activity toward Gα when complexed with NCS-1, and restoration of nucleotide exchange activity upon increasing Ca2+ concentration.
 Finally, the high-resolution crystallographic data reported here define the NCS-1/Ric-8A interface and will allow the development of therapeutic synapse function regulators with improved activity and selectivity.

 ## Introduction